jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

 refer to function.

 Like a genuine pointer, a PFunction is only four/eight bytes long, so you can pass it around by value.
-Also like a pointer, a PClip can be assigned a null value (0), which is often useful as a sentinel.
+Also like a pointer, a PFunction can be assigned a null value (0), which is often useful as a sentinel.
 Unlike a pointer, PFunction is initialized to 0 by default.

-A function is a new object in Avisynth+ since V8, originally introduced in Neo fork.
+A function is a new object type in Avisynth+ since V8, originally introduced in Neo fork.

 .. _cplusplus_pclip: